 Accommodation guide to Independent Living

-We have produced an accommodation guide to independent living [307Kb] to provide information on the different types of supported accommodation available in Perth and Kinross, which also contains useful information and advice about support to stay in your own home or alternative options that may be available if you have independent living needs.
+We have produced an to provide information on the different types of supported accommodation available in Perth and Kinross, which also contains useful information and advice about support to stay in your own home or alternative options that may be available if you have independent living needs.

 How to access information and apply for housing with support